ansible-community/molecule-gce/README.md

 If you plan on testing Windows instances you also need pywinrm:
 ```
-pip install pywinrm
+pip install pywinrm google-api-python-client oauth2client pycryptodome
 ```

-Create a new role with molecule using the vmware driver:
+Create a new role with molecule using the GCE driver:
 ```
 molecule init role <role_name> -d gce
 ```